hpi-swa-teaching/live-programming-systems/projects/eclipse-debugger/analysisPlan.md

 Eclipse is highly depending on the implemented liveness-features of the underlying VM.

+The programmer has to explicitly start the application in Debug mode to enable the described liveness features.
+From my own experience having used Eclipse some years to develop server-side Java code in a company, many developers do not run the application in Debug mode by default.
+Only if there is a bug and you try to find it with the help of the Eclipse Debugger, you run the application in Debug mode.
+You find the bug, terminate the execution, fix the source code and restart the application.

 During presentation: Immutable past was surprising (adding field with value = 1 was printed 0)

 ## Style Template